LuaLS/lua-language-server/doc/pt-br/config.md

 * Opened:  only diagnose opened files
 * Any:     diagnose all files
-* Disable: disable this diagnostic
+* None:    disable this diagnostic

+End with `!` means override the group setting `diagnostics.groupFileStatus`.

 ## type